When Sue glances at the DVD’s episode selection screen, her heart sinks.

-Me: Do you recognise the actor playing this mutant?
+Me: Do you recognise the actor who’s playing this particular mutant?

 Sue: Recognise him?
 It’s so dark, I can hardly see him!

-Sue: I can’t believe they actually made the Daleks scary again.
+Sue: I can’t believe they’ve actually made the Daleks scary again.
 I never thought I’d see the day.

-A Dalek is armed and It immediately rounds on the Doctor.
-But just as the Dalek is about to exterminate its very first victim, a scientist named Ronson intercedes.
-Davros goes ballistic.
+When a prototype Dalek is armed, it immediately identifies the Doctor as an outsider.
+But just as the Dalek is about to exterminate its first victim, a scientist named Ronson intercedes, which causes Davros to go ballistic.

 Sue: You wouldn’t want to get on the wrong side of Davros.
 I bet the kids were terrified of him.

-Me: I certainly was.
-I still am.
-A bit.
+Me: I know I was.
+Actually, I still am.

-Meanwhile, Sarah has been captured by the Thals and imprisoned with Sevrin and a Kaled officer, whose face definitely rings a bell.
+Sarah is captured by the Thals and imprisoned with a Kaled officer whose face definitely rings a bell.